davidralphlewis/davidralphlewis.github.io/_posts/2020-12-04-Circulation.markdown

 ***

 This was written for the wonderful [Bristol Tonic.](facebook.com/BristolTonic/), which I co-headlined last night.
 It was my first headlining slot ever and I was so grateful to be asked.
 The night has been such a warm, welcoming space to share new work and has been a lifeline during this year especially, when we are all scattered and separate.
-Thanks so much to them for asking me, it was an honour.
+Thanks so much to them, it was an honour.

 You can watch the night back [here.](https://www.facebook.com/881907221970150/videos/403226870869725)